z-ng/Artificial-Intelligence/README.md

 ## Labs/Projects

 While not all labs and projects from this class will be available the ones available for viewing will be displayed below.
-Highlighted projects will be bolded.
+Highlighted projects will be bolded, with an emphasis on Othello (astericked).
 A small description is placed aside each project

   Boggle - boggle game solver to build all possible words from adjacent letters<br/>
   **Cryptogram** - takes in an encrypted message and returns a decrypted message using regex and frequency tables<br/>
   Hexagons - determines the number of colors required to create a n-polygon with no adjacent similiar colors<br/>
-  \***Othello**\* - *othello playing program that incoporates alpha beta pruning, negamax, and various heuristics to optimize moveset*<br/>
+  \*\***Othello**\*\* - *othello playing program that incoporates alpha beta pruning, negamax, and various heuristics to optimize moveset*<br/>
   **Railroad** - visualization of a\* algorithm to determine the shortest path between two railroad stations<br/>
   Regex - labs associated with regular expression homework<br/>
   **Slider Puzzle** - implements a\* to find the minimum number of moves required to solve slider puzzle<br/>